itamar3429/tor_proxy/README.md

 -  `GROUPID` - Set the GID for the app user
 -  `USE_TOR` - If set to `FALSE`, tells node server to not use tor as a relay but connect to the target directly
 -  `NO_AUTH` - If set to `TRUE`, tells the proxy server to not use authentication (allow everyone)
--  `API_PORT` - If set, api port will be the given value, otherwise will default to 5000.
--  `PROXY_PORT` - If set, proxy port will be the given value, otherwise will default to 8080.
+-  `PORT` - If set, proxy and api port will be the given value, otherwise will default to 8080.

 Other environment variables beginning with `TOR_` will edit the configuration file accordingly: